I’m sure you have been in one of those situations where a large crowd is gathered. Everyone is

 So often I concentrate on the still small voice of God.
 And that is good.
 And wonderful.
 I want God to speak to me.
 But, I also know how easy it is to be accustomed to the incessant noise of life, and my own agenda, that surrounds me.
 I want to hear God’s presence.
 I need the rushing mighty wind to stop me.
 To clear my agenda and, then, to quiet me.
 I long to hear a sound from the Holy Spirit.

 STOP – these are my quick thoughts on today’s prompt – RUSH.
 They feel a bit unfinished but I wanted to get them into written words.
 These are thoughts from my Bible reading and study this week that, I thought, went perfectly with the prompt.
 (Hopefully, “rushing” is not too far of a stretch from “rush.”)
-To read the other FMF posts, go here.
-I encourage you to listen for – even anticipate – a sound from Heaven this week.
+To read the other FMF posts,

 Making time to slow down and be quiet and listen to God is so important, but I also appreciate how there are times when his voice cuts through the noise of life to get our attention and to make sure we don't miss what he is saying.